-- railway station.
-These are examples of work that Oxford might benefit from and would help in increasing visitor satisfaction. - 140.
-The Review Group were keen in particular to highlight the value that ambassadors at the bus and rail stations could bring.
+- 133. It is common for BIDs to see themselves as destination management organisations.
+However, the Review Group heard from Cambridge that BIDs were more focussed on the destination as a product, and the look and feel of the City, whereas DMOs were more focussed on marketing and supporting the visitor welcome.
+The CEO of Visit Cambridge and Beyond explains that the DMO and BID must work "Hand in glove, from the bottom up, in order to avoid overlap and duplication on delivery." - 134.
+Cambridge is in year two of their second five year levy period and the BID covers a large city centre area.
+They run an Ambassador Service, as well as other aspects of the visitor welcome, including marketing and events.
+Similarly, the York BID has service level agreements with the Council for additional street cleansing activities, floral arrangements and 'litter heroes'.
+They also have ambassadors to welcome and direct visitors at the railway station.
+These are examples of work that Oxford might benefit from and would help in increasing visitor satisfaction.
 This is one way that recommendation 14 concerning new models of events management might be taken forward in future.
-Cambridge and York both advocated for the introduction of BIDs, which when managed effectively, had the potential to generate significant investment for their areas. - 141.
+Cambridge and York both advocated for the introduction of BIDs, which when managed effectively, had the potential to generate significant investment for their areas. - 135.
 The Review Group recognise that the introduction of a BID in Oxford would need to be driven by local businesses themselves.
 There may also be other ways by which local businesses can help to improve the visitor welcome through collective action.
 Accordingly, where there is opportunity for the Council to support local businesses in leveraging in collective funding and resources to improve the public realm and visitor experience, this should be done.